THE ULTIMATE SHOULDER WORKOUT GUIDE

 One of the best exercises for shoulder activation is the Overhead Band Press performed with an elastic stretch band.
 A few warm up sets of this exercise will greatly help to prepare your shoulder mobility for your workout.
 This is one of the better rear delt movements.

 OVERHEAD BAND PRESS

-WHAT MAKES IT EFFECTIVE: In this variation, the resistance isn’t coming from the ground up, like it would in a typical dumbbell or barbell shoulder press.
-The band is pulling you toward the front, so you’ll have to activate the muscles the rear delt and the rotator cuff muscles.
+WHAT MAKES IT EFFECTIVE: In this variation, the resistance isn’t coming from the ground up, like it would in a typical dumbbell shoulder press or barbell shoulder press.
+The elastic band is pulling you toward the front, so you’ll have to activate the muscles of the rear delt and the rotator cuff muscles.
 We need the support of the rotator cuff muscles to provide shoulder stability to do overhead activities, so it’s important that we warm it up.

 FOUNDATIONAL STRENGTH SHOULDER EXERCISES

 While it’s important to use targeted shoulder exercises with lighter weights to zero in on these muscles, foundational moves are just as important.

 For this, one of the best compound shoulder exercises is the Barbell Overhead Press, because we’re able to create overload and scale to heavier weights.

 If we perform the Banded Overhead Press followed by the Barbell Overhead Press we’re also using neuromuscular reeducation to enforce what we established with the banded activation exercise in the barbell exercise.